Conference Gala Dinner

 Best Paper Award

 This year the Symposium will again be running a Best Paper Award, co-sponsored by Emerald Publishing, the publisher of the Journal of Organizational Ethnography with which this conference is affiliated.
 This award will be made at the Symposium to a paper selected from among the full papers submitted.
 When submitting a full paper, please indicate whether you wish your paper to be considered for the Best Paper Award.
-Submission for the Best Paper Award should be via e-mail to email@example.com by Friday 7th August 2020.
+Submission for the Best Paper Award should be via e-mail to firstname.lastname@example.org by TBC.
 A submission to the Best Paper Award will be treated as an intention to publish the paper in the Journal of Organizational Ethnography.

 We would like to encourage all doctoral students to present a poster.
 This might be in addition to the submission of a paper and perhaps cover a different aspect of your research.
 Should you wish to use innovative forms and technologies, please contact us.
 We will also be presenting a prize for the strongest poster.
 The prize is a waiver of the conference fee for the 2021 Symposium.
 And if you intend to present a poster, please contact us via email@example.com so that we can plan the space available.